digitallyinduced/ihp/Guide/recipes.markdown

 `pictureUrl` data has a `Maybe Text` type and can handle cases where the user has not uploaded any image.

 If ImageMagick is not installed you will get a `picture.upload` in the uploads folder, but no `picture.jpg`.
-To install ImageMagick, checkout (Using a native dependency)[package-management.html#using-a-native-dependency].
+To install ImageMagick, checkout [Using a native dependency](package-management.html#using-a-native-dependency).

 There is currently no special form helper for file uploads.
 Just specify it manually like this: